Forest of Bowland: History

 Bowbearers of the Forest of Bowland have been appointed since the 12th century.
 A Bowbearer was originally a noble who acted as ceremonial attendant to the Lord of Bowland, latterly the king, by bearing (carrying) his hunting bow, but over the centuries the Bowbearer's role underwent many changes.
 In April 2010, it was reported that the current 16th Lord of Bowland had revived the office of Bowbearer and appointed Robert Redmayne Parker the first Bowbearer of the Forest in almost 150 years.

 The Forest of Bowland had its own forest courts – woodmote and swainmote – from early times.
 These appear to have been abandoned in the 1830s around the time of Peregrine Towneley's acquisition of the Bowland Forest Estate.
 The halmote court at Slaidburn was disbanded following the abolition of a copyhold by the Law of Property Act in 1922.
 General forest law in Britain was finally repealed by statute in 1971, more than 900 years after its introduction by the Normans.
 The original Bowland Forest courts appear to have been held at Hall Hill near Radholme Laund before moving to Whitewell sometime in the 14th century.

+The Industrial Revolution had little impact on Bowland, as it had no coal reserves or valleys with fast flowing streams to power wool and cotton industries.
+There was some small-scale lead mining and lime production, quarrying and paper and cotton mills.

 St Hubert, the patron saint of hunting, is also the patron saint of the Forest of Bowland and has a chapel dedicated to him in Dunsop Bridge.
 This chapel was founded by Richard Eastwood of Thorneyholme, land agent to the Towneley family.
 Eastwood was the last known Bowbearer of the Forest of Bowland.
 An acclaimed breeder of racehorses and shorthorn cattle, he died in 1871 and is buried at St Hubert's.

 Considerable areas of the Bowland Fells were used for military training during the Second World War, and there are still unexploded bombs in some areas.